loopbackio/loopback.io/pages/en/lb4/Getting-started.md

 ### Build and run the project

 Build the project by entering this command:

 ```
 $ ./node_modules/typescript/bin/tsc
 ```

+This command compiles the TypeScript in `index.ts` to JavaScript in `index.js`.

 If you [added the build command to `package.json`](#optional-edit-packagejson), you can use the command `npm run-script build`.